 Elmer Cranton, M.D.
 Resetting the Clock: 5 Anti-Aging Hormones That Are Revolutionizing the Quality and Length of Life.
 (M. Evans and Co.
 1997)

 More excellent information can also be found at Dr. Cranton's web site.
 Dr. Cranton is retired, but his web site also includes updates of the book mentioned above.

 For a excellent moderated discussion forum for users of injectable HGH, see:

 For many people, the main problem with HGH is the difficulty in giving themselves a injection.
 When you see a physician for an HGH prescription, you will receive instruction on how to give yourself the HGH injection.
 Nearly everyone has some apprehension about it the first few times that they do it.
 If you are a needle phobic, it may seem out of the question.
 If you do have needle phobia, please see the Needle Phobia Page at this web site.

 Needle phobia is a serious problem, but it is one that can be overcome.
 Needle phobia has always been a problem for me.
-Because I have been on an experimental Life Extension program for most of my life, I usually get a complete blood chemistry test about every six months.
+Because I have been on an experimental Life Extension program for most of my life, I usually get a complete blood chemistry test about every six to twelve months.
 I always have to take certain precautions (listed on the Needle Phobia Page) when getting blood drawn for these tests.
 Fainting during or after needle procedures is a biological problem, not a psychological one; but it can be overcome, after some effort, using the techniques on the Needle Phobia Page.